 Other Hughes appointments to depart recently were senior scouts Stuart Webber and Hans Gillhaus.
 Both came in last summer, Webber from Liverpool and Gillhaus from Chelsea.

-Webber has since taken over as head of recruitment at Wolves.
+Webber has since taken over as at Wolves.

 Technical director Mike Rigg left Loftus Road in December.